The right accommodation for you may not even be a hotel. Have you ever considered the alternatives?

 The B&B owners had a friend who worked in a hotel in Grindelwald, a place we planned to visit, so a stop to drop the esky off was easy.
 It was so thoughtful of them.

-The B&B we stayed in Orvieto was an apartment with basic breakfast provisions, but an overall fantastic experience.
+The B&B in Orvieto was an apartment with basic breakfast provisions but turned out to be an overall fantastic experience.

 And the B&B in London was average, with a damp basement bedroom.
 But they did serve the best breakfast.